SmartWasteCollection/documentation/design/domain/bounded-contexts.md

 ### Dumpster's Monitoring & Control Context

 > It allows to continuously monitor and store information about the dumpster's state.
-For instance, it provides the position, the availability, the occupied volume, the stored type of waste and other useful information.
+For instance, the availability, the occupied volume, the stored type of waste and other useful information.
 Moreover, it also allows to remotely invoke operations on dumpsters, such as opening and closing them.

 ### Collection Point Management Context

 > It is responsible for updating information about collection point's state, such as the insertion of a new dumpster and other functionalities.
-Moreover, it allows to access all the information about the collection point's state.
+Moreover, it allows to access all the information about the collection point's state and its position.

 ### Disposal Point Context